Chukwueze’s Villarreal share spoils with Real Valladolid | Goal.com

 The Super Eagles forward started on the bench for Javi Calleja's side but later came on to make his 22nd league appearance of the season in the encounter.

-Gerard Moreno's 54th-minute equaliser cancelled out Ruben Alcaraz's first-half opener as both team shared the spoils in Valladolid.
+Gerard Moreno's 54th-minute equaliser cancelled out Ruben Alcaraz's first-half opener as both teams shared the spoils in Valladolid.

-Villarreal are seventh in La Liga table with 35 points after 23 matches, a point adrfit of the Europa League qualification spot.
+Villarreal are seventh in the La Liga table with 35 points after 23 matches, a point adrift of the Europa League qualification spot.

 They host Levante at Estadio de la Cerámica for their next league outing on February 15.